-'Return on average tangible shareholders' equity' Statutory profit after tax attributable to ordinary equity holders of the parent, including an adjustment for the tax credit in reserves in respect of other equity instruments, as a proportion of average shareholders' equity excluding non-controlling interests and other equity instruments, adjusted for the deduction of intangible assets and goodwill.
+'Return on average tangible shareholders' equity' Annualised profit after tax attributable to ordinary equity holders of the parent (pre 2019 includes an adjustment for the tax credit in reserves in respect of other equity instruments), as a proportion of average shareholders' equity excluding non-controlling interests and other equity instruments adjusted for the deduction of intangible assets and goodwill.

-'Return on average allocated tangible shareholders' equity' Statutory profit after tax attributable to ordinary shareholders, including an adjustment for the tax credit in reserves in respect of other equity instruments, as a proportion of average allocated tangible shareholders' equity.
+'Return on average allocated tangible equity' Annualised profit after tax attributable to ordinary equity holders of the parent (pre 2019 includes an adjustment for the tax credit in reserves in respect of other equity instruments), as a proportion of average allocated tangible equity.